egonelbre/egonelbre.com/content/writing/2022-08-29 production-ready-concurrency.md

 I should separately note that using `select {` is usually fine.

-## Your own concurrency toolkit
+## Your own artisanal concurrency primitives

 I told you to avoid many things in domain code, so what should you do instead?

 If you cannot find an appropriate primitive from `golang.org/x/sync` or other popular libraries... you can write your own.

-It will be easier to get them right than ad-hoc concurrency primitive in your domain code.
-So there isn't a good reason not to write them.
+> Writing a separate concurrency primitive is easier to get right than writing ad hoc concurrency logic in domain code.

 There are many ways you can write such primitives.
 The following are merely examples of different ways how you can write them.